liam-herbst/ebook_highlight_converter/README.md

 # How to Use:
 ### 1. Clone this Repository (i.e. Folder of files) from Github:
-1. If you're new to Github, you can follow [this tutorial](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to learn how to download this folder to your system.
+1. If you're new to Github, you can follow [this tutorial](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to learn how to download this folder to your system
 2. You'll also need to have a text editor installed for simplicity.
-I recomommend installing [Virtual Studio Code](https://code.visualstudio.com/download) and installing the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for running the file.
+I recomommend installing [Virtual Studio Code](https://code.visualstudio.com/download) and installing the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for running the file
 ### 2. Copy, Paste & Save Your Notes
-1. Open your email export and hit 'command + a' ('control + a' for PC users) to select your entire notes. **If you opt not to use 'command + a' and select lines manually, make sure you select all lines (including the first line, 'Notebook Export' for Kindle exports and at least to line 'NOTES FROM' for iBook exports).**
+1. Open your email export and hit 'command + a' ('control + a' for PC users) to **select your entire notes and 'command + c' to copy**. **If you opt not to use 'command + a' and select lines manually, make sure you select all lines (including the first line, 'Notebook Export' for Kindle exports and at least to line 'NOTES FROM' for iBook exports)**

 **Kindle**
 ![Screenshot](readme_photos/kindle_copy_p1.png)